Home » Workshop » Dust Control » Best Dust Collectors For Small Shops

 Lastly, you’ll find three types of these dust collectors:

-• Budget friendly “bag styles” that start out under $400.
+• Budget-friendly “bag styles” that start under $400.

-• Canister style uprights with higher CFM, more horsepower and better small micron filtering performance
+• Canister style uprights with higher CFM, more horsepower, and better small-micron filtering performance

-• Two stage vortex filters that offer the best performance, but all-in-one units are $2000 or more.
+• Two-stage vortex filters that offer the best performance, but all-in-one units are $2000 or more.

 Standard Upright Bag Dust Collector